paulagrcg/The-non-deterministic-genotype-phenotype-map-of-RNA-secondary-structure/RNA12/README.txt

 This code uses ViennaRNA (2.5.1) and Python 3.9.7, and various standard Python packages (matplotlib etc.).

-Further details on the methods used can be found in the jupyter notebook code.
+Further details on the methods used can be found in the jupyter notebook code "CodeRNA12.ipynb".
+Visualisation code is in jupyter notebook "plots.ipynb", quantities in Fig.2 are calculated by hand.

-The data (not yet in github) is in pickle format and are dictionaries:
+The data used (shared through dropbox link, not yet in github) is in pickle format and are dictionaries:

 - dictgpmapMFE : complete MFE GP map of RNA12 (Heavy file, can produce with code as explained in notebook)

 - dictRNA12tot: complete ND GP map of RNA12 for energy gap 15kbT.
-(Heavy file, can produce with code as explained in notebook)
+(Heavy file so not shared, can produce with code as explained in notebook)

 - MFEquantities: D quantities on the MFE GP map.